tomrf/mikrofraim/readme.md

 ```
 Our helper class has easy to use interfaces for debug(), info(), notice(), warning() and error() levels of logging.

-Access the full power of Monolog directly by accessing the \Monolog namespace.
+Access the full power of Monolog directly by accessing the log component.

 ## Caching example
-Mikrofraim ships with a redis cache interface, as well as two basic cache implementations, ArrayCache (non-persistent in-memory storage lasting the lifetime of the request) and the FileCache, which works as an ArrayCache but writes and loads content from disk during requests, for long term data persistance.

-Our cache interface follows the PSR-16 simple-cache standard.
+Mikrofraim utilizes the php-cache project's PSR-16 / SimpleCache bridge and includes the array, filebased and redis adapters by default.

 Configure which cache engine to use in the environment file (.env)